Key Takeaways

 Inaccurate classification and missed SST filing deadlines top the list and this is not surprising.
 The digital finance ecosystem moves quickly, but SST compliance doesn’t wait.
 Common pitfalls include:

-Auditors will ask for system logs, not just bank statements.
+During an SST review or audit, auditors will ask for system logs, not just bank statements.
 Here’s what you’ll need to have ready when you approach an audit firm in Malaysia:

 Tip: LHDN allows API-based SST audit trails but requires clear matching to declared revenue.
 Ensure your accounting team works closely with your IT integrators.